alimenati/PowerMamba/Readme.md

-**Computational Efficiency:**
-PowerMamba enhances the average prediction error of TimeMachine by 7% while employing 43% fewer parameters, thereby highlighting its superiority over this state-of-the-art Mamba-based model.
-Furthermore, PowerMamba is considerably smaller than Transformer-based models, with 78% fewer parameters than the leading iTransformer.
+**Computational Efficiency:** As shwon below, PowerMamba is highly robust and it consistently outperforms other models in both short- and long- term predictions.
+We also compare the number of trainable parameters for all the baseline models.

 <div style="text-align: center; margin-top: 20px;">
     <img src="pics/parameters.png" alt="at">